Skip to main content

 Delaware real estate exam — frequently asked questions

-How much does the Delaware real estate exam cost?
+How much does the Delaware exam cost, and what is the retake policy?

-Do I need a sponsoring broker before activating my Delaware license?
+Do I need a sponsoring broker to activate my Delaware license?

 Yes.
-Delaware requires you to be sponsored by an active Delaware broker before the Delaware Real Estate Commission (DREC) will activate your Salesperson license.
+Delaware requires you to be sponsored by an active Delaware broker before the Delaware Real Estate Commission (DREC), under the Division of Professional Regulation, will activate your salesperson license.
 You can pass the exam first, but you cannot practice until your sponsoring broker submits the affiliation.

 How much does Click2CE Delaware exam prep cost?

-Click2CE Delaware exam prep is $59 flat, one-time, for 12 months of access — including the AI Tutor, the full Delaware question bank, two-section timed mock exams that mirror PSI, Drive Mode audio practice, and the money-back Pass Guarantee.
+Click2CE Delaware exam prep is $59 flat, one-time, for 12 months of access — including the AI Tutor (Claude-powered), the full Delaware question bank built around the realty transfer tax and judicial foreclosure, two-portion timed mock exams that mirror the Pearson VUE format, Drive Mode audio practice, and the money-back Pass Guarantee.

 How does the Click2CE Pass Guarantee work for Delaware?

-Complete the Click2CE Delaware study plan and sit for the PSI exam.
-If you do not pass, send us your score report and we refund your $59 in full.
-No fine print.
-Backed by our published 92% first-attempt pass rate.
+Complete the Click2CE Delaware study plan, sit for the Pearson VUE exam, and if you do not pass, send us your score report for a full $59 refund.
+It is backed by our published 92% student-reported first-attempt pass rate*.

 Money-back Pass Guarantee

-Pass the Delaware PSI exam on your first try.
+Pass the Delaware Pearson VUE exam on your first try.

 Click2CE Assistant